-Maple: This material is particularly well suited to basketball because it has a very tight knit structure.
-That helps to prevent small particles of debris from embedding in its surface, causing minor imperfections which can grow larger over time.
-In addition, maple is resistant to splintering and has enough yield to properly keep a ball bouncing without dampening its speed.
+Maple: This material is particularly well suited to basketball because it has a very tight-knit structure.
+That helps to prevent small particles of debris from embedding in its surface, causing minor imperfections that can grow larger over time.
+Also, maple is resistant to splintering and has enough yield to properly keep a ball bouncing without dampening its speed.

 Plastic Court Flooring: Some manufacturers are now starting to develop synthetic plastic materials that have the solid strength necessary for a basketball court, combined with a yielding give that makes them safer against accidental falls, and even better for ball bounce.
 These are generally comprised of polypropylene, which is molded into squares that click together, making for easy DIY installation.

 Green Basketball Courts: Ecologically friendly basketball court flooring can be manufactured using recycled wood resources.
 Rubber trees are harvested for their sap, which is only produced for about 25 years, after which the functional life of the plant is over.
 By reclaiming these resources for basketball courts, flooring materials producers can help cut down on waste.

 Most wooden basketball court flooring can be recycled and reclaimed for other projects when the gymnasium is no longer in use.